 You can think of your IT infrastructure as a human body.
-Your various processes, components, and systems are like the arms, legs, hands, feet, fingertips, and toes of the “body” of your network.
-Your observability platform works like a nervous system, connecting sensors in the extremities of your system’s body, gathering data from each one and presenting for use in troubleshooting, root cause analysis, and system optimization.
+Your various processes, components and systems are like the arms, legs, hands, feet, fingertips and toes of the “body” of your network.
+Your observability platform works like a nervous system, connecting sensors in the extremities of your system’s body, gathering data from each one and presenting for use in troubleshooting, root cause analysis and system optimization.

 If a component experiences an issue, your telemetry sends a message to the observability platform, which works like a brain to help you ascertain the problem.
-With the proper use of telemetry, you can differentiate problems from each other and instantly figure out root causes.
+With the proper use of this data, you can differentiate problems from each other and instantly figure out root causes.
 If you stub your toe in the dark, you can tell whether you kicked the couch or your three-year-old’s toy truck.
 Similarly, telemetry can enable you to instantly differentiate the causes of different problems.
 This process begins, however, with choosing the right sources.

 In a typical, simple setup, your sources may include:

 These elements all interact with each other.
 As a result, you can reap a few different benefits: